CarlosReinoso/faisal/src/content/AboutSection.md

 We have a clear vision of becoming a leading property developer and a joint venture partner of choice for investors.

-Our directors have over 20 years property experience and have undertaken planning and development projects for several commercial and residential units, with a combined Gross Development Value of over £3M.
+Our directors have over 20 years property experience and have undertaken planning & development projects, and made investments in several commercial and residential units, with a combined Gross Development Value of over £3M.